 If you have any concerns about your child, whether it is at school or at home, then we are happy to listen and help where we can.
 If you require any support in the home with your child or family, then we can direct you to the relevant services that may be available to help.
 If you would like to speak to the Pastoral Care Worker then please contact them:

 Mrs Rachael Lippitt

 Sometimes things happen at home, large or small, which can affect your child and it can often impact on them.
 It is important to us that we are aware of these issues and we will do our very best to support you in any way you can.
-If we are unable to give you the support needed, we can discuss your concerns with other professionals who may be able to support you, such as Bereavement Counsellors, the School Nurse, Family Support Workers and many more.
+If we are unable to give you the support needed, we can discuss your concerns with other professionals who may be able to support you, such as Bereavement Counsellors, the School Nurse, Targeted Support Practitioner and many more.